Michigan football CB Will Johnson's measured return to play paying off at right time

 "We wanted to come there and really beat down on ‘em.”

-The Wolverines did exactly that, a 49-0 drubbing of the Spartans, the most lopsided win in the rivalry in more than 75 years (1947).
-Michigan out-gained MSU 477-182, as quarterback J.J.
+The Wolverines did that in a 49-0 drubbing of the Spartans, the most lopsided win in the rivalry in more than 75 years (1947).
+Michigan outgained MSU 477-182, and quarterback J.J.
 McCarthy threw for 287 yards and a career-high four touchdowns.

-It was the first time U-M has shut-out MSU in the battle for Paul Bunyan since 2000.
+It was the first time U-M has shut out MSU in the battle for the Paul Bunyan Trophy since 2000.

 "It was nice," Keegan said.
 "It was a good time."